SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

 ## Purpose/Scope

 This application demonstrates the procedure to measure WLAN UDP/TCP/TLS throughput by configuring the SiWx91x in client/server role.
-In this application, the SiWx91x connects to a Wi-Fi access point, obtains an IP address, connects to iPerf server/client or python based TLS scripts, running on a remote PC and measures Tx/Rx throughput transmitted/received from remote PC.
+In this application, the SiWx91x connects to a Wi-Fi access point, obtains an IP address, connects to iPerf server/client or Python-based TLS scripts, running on a remote PC, and measures Tx/Rx throughput transmitted/received from remote PC.

 ## Prerequisites/Setup Requirements